ajag3/cse15l-lab-reports/lab3.md

                 have searched records and produced a multitude of documents for us.
 We thank officials, past and present, who were generous with their time and provided us with
 ```
-The command grep -B and grep -A display lines before and after the matching lines.
+The command `grep -B` and `grep -A` display lines before and after the matching lines.
 The number I chose are the lines it shows before and after.
 So for the first example it was three and the second examples it was two.

-To find these commands I used chatGPT.
+To find these commands I used chatGPT, I asked ChatGPT what other similar comands to grep there were and it gave me a list of six.
+After reading that list I wanted to know more commands so I asked it for more examples that are similar.
+It gave me six more and picked the four that I liked.